Laththi: Plot

-Muruganantham, a police constable, lives with his wife Kavitha and 10-year-old son Rasu, who is suffering from wheezing problem, which particularly flares up when he becomes scared.
-One day, Muruganantham gets suspended due to having tortured an innocent civilian, who is suspected for assaulting a girl named Pavithra, who subsequently dies.
-6 months later, Muruganantham manages to revoke his suspension with help from DSP Ranganathan, where he joins back on duty.
+Muruganantham is a police constable living with his wife, Kavitha, and ten-year-old son, Rasu, an asthmatic.
+His asthma flares up when he becomes scared.
+One day, Muruganantham gets suspended for having tortured an innocent civilian suspected of assaulting a girl named Pavithra, who later dies due to her injuries.
+Six months later, Muruganantham rescinded his suspension with help from DSP Ranganathan and joined back on duty.

-One night, DIG Kamal tells Muruganantham to torture a suspect for harassing his daughter.
-Muruganantham relucantly tortures the suspect, where it is revealed that the suspect is actually Vellai, the son of an influential mafia kingpin named Sura.
-Enraged about Vellai's torture, Sura manages to learn about Muruganantham and sends his henchmen to bring him.
-Muruganantham and Rasu escape from Sura's henchmen, and they are trapped in an under-construction building.
-Muruganantham finds a place for Rasu to hide, but it is revealed that Rasu is not feeling well and needs his inhaler which is in his bag near the ground floor of the building.
+Weeks later, DIG Kamal called Muruganantham to a secluded spot to torture a suspect for harassing his daughter.
+Kamal took voluntary retirement effective that day and had met the suspect by accident.
+He had managed to catch him and bring him bound.
+Muruganantham reluctantly tortures the suspect and later drops him off in a waste yard.
+It turns out that the suspect is Vellai, the son of an influential mafia kingpin named Sura.
+Sura had planned to get Vellai married to an ex-minister in the opposition party and make his son an MLA and a minister in the coming elections.
+Enraged about Vellai's torture, Sura learns about Muruganantham and sends his henchmen to bring him.
+Muruganantham and Rasu escape from Sura's henchmen, where they get trapped in an under-construction building.

-Muruganantham attempts to reach the ground floor, but Vellai and his men capture and beat Muruganantham with a laththi in the same manner that Muruganantham had beaten him.
-Muruganantham tells that he knew about Vellai earlier and his involvement behind Pavithra's death.
-Muruganantham also reveals that he purposely brought Sura, Vellai and their henchmen to the building in order to avenge Pavithra's death, and also secretly brought weapons from the police station's weaponry to attack the henchmen.
-After the revelation, Muruganantham escapes, where he sets off machine guns and kills most of the henchmen.
-Rasu attempts to escape the building, but is captured by Vellai.
+Muruganantham finds a place for Rasu to hide, but it turns out that Rasu is not feeling well and needs his inhaler in his bag near the ground floor of the building.
+Muruganantham attempts to reach the ground floor, but Vellai and his men capture and beat Muruganantham with a laththi.
+Muruganantham informs that he knew about Vellai earlier and his involvement in Pavithra's death.
+Muruganantham also reveals that he purposely brought Sura, Vellai and their henchmen to the building to finish them and secretly brought weapons from the station's weaponry to attack the henchmen.

-Rasu is buried alive and Muruganantham desperately comes down and attempts to find his son.
-He pleads with Vellai's men to tell him where Rasu is, to which Vella responds by stabbing and injuring Muruganantham.
-After a brief emotional breakdown worrying over his son's fate, Muruganantham is able to find Rasu and administer the inhaler.
-With his laththi, Muruganantham attacks the henchmen and viciously beats them.
-He overpowers Sura and manages to kill him, before kicking Vellai of the building, thus avenging Pavithra's death.
-Muruganantham reunites with Rasu, where he tells him that to forget that the incident ever happened, and then leaves the building.
+After the revelation, Muruganantham escapes and sets off machine guns, killing most of the henchmen.
+Rasu attempts to escape the building, but Vellai captures him.
+Rasu is buried alive, and Muruganantham desperately comes down and tries to find Rasu.
+Vellai stabs and injures Muruganantham.
+After a brief emotional breakdown, worrying over his son's fate, Muruganantham finds Rasu and administers the inhaler.
+Muruganantham attacks the henchmen with his laththi and kills Sura.
+He then kills Vellai, thus avenging Pavithra's death.
+Muruganantham reunites with Rasu and tells him to forget the incident, and they return home.